AppSumoAppSumo Lifetime Deal starting at $39

 Form Endpoints support three response modes, each suited to a different setup.
 Switch between them on the endpoint's settings card.

-• Thanks page (default) — the visitor lands on a LeadToSheet-hosted thanks page at /f/<endpoint-id>/thanks after submission.
-Good for static sites with no backend.
+• Thanks page — the visitor lands on a LeadToSheet-hosted thanks page at /f/<endpoint-id>/thanks after submission.
+Good for static sites that don't have a thank-you page of their own.

 • JSON — the endpoint returns { ok: true, id: <submissionId> } as JSON with permissive CORS (Access-Control-Allow-Origin: *).
 Use this when submitting via fetch() / XHR from a JavaScript handler that wants to render its own confirmation UI.